Justin-Sniesak/go-docker-githubactions-pipeline/README.md

 ## 🧠 What This Shows
 - Real-world **CI/CD pipeline** for a containerized Go app.
 - Hands-on use of **GitHub Actions**, **Docker**, and **Google Cloud**.
-- Clean, reproducible workflow for recruiters or hiring managers to verify.
+- Clean, reproducible workflow anyone can perform.

 ---